7TRIALS/7TRIALS/README.md

 these are my Babies be nice to them

-changed my rentry a *little* bit NOT TOO MUCH

 second rentry made BY MY GOOD FRIEND JANE .......

 [stamp collection here](https://rentry.co/stackdump)